ivaaane/ivaaane/README.md

 Aspiring programmer, game developer and computer science student with interest in anthropology.

-</> Python, Lua, JavaScript, GDScript
+</> Python, Lua, JavaScript, GDScript.
 📍 Barcelona, Spain.
 🗨️ Spanish, Catalan, English, toki pona.
 ⚧️ Any pronouns.
 ♾️ Autistic and evil.
+💻 **Working on** a mobile app for payment calculation, my first Godot game, planning an esoteric language.